st3llabr1/essays/Latimer_Draft/README.md

 Latimer was involved in several local philanthropies, contributing both time and money.
 He maintained close relationships with well-known African Americans, such as inventor and businessman Samuel Scottron.
 In 1902 after Scottron was removed from the Brooklyn School Board because of his race, Latimer was an active participant in the ensuing protest.
 He wrote and circulated a petition, which was then sent to Mayor Seth Low.
 After the fact, a disappointed Latimer noted the following on a copy: "Notwithstanding the three hundred signatures, no notice was taken of the above, other than a clerical acknowledgement of its receipt." [^30]

-Latimer also was concerned with those less famous than Scottron.
-He generously supported the White Rose Mission, founded by Victoria Earle Mathews to help young black women who had been lured to the city by spurious offers of employment.
-The Mission offered a safe haven, and training in marketable skills.[^31] In 1906, Latimer taught mechanical drawing at the Henry Street Settlement House.
-Although the Settlement House had always been open to blacks, in that year it established a branch primarily to serve the African American community.[^32]

 Latimer was well informed about national issues concerning African Americans and was respected by men who had far more formal education.
 William Ferris, author, public speaker, and Yale graduate, wrote to Latimer in 1913:

 >*My book fell like a bolt from the blue.
 I have the Booker Washington crowd hors de combat. & in spite of their opposition & the indifference of Dr. DuBois & his friends, I have come across the footlights with the most comprehensive survey & study of the colored race, ever given to the world.
 And that fact is being testified to by the book reviews.
 And I thank you for your prompt recognition of my book.
 The Providence Journal had a splendid review of the book last week.
-I shall come down to New York City the latter part of that week & I hope that you will have a brief sketch of your career ready.* [^33]
+I shall come down to New York City the latter part of that week & I hope that you will have a brief sketch of your career ready.* [^31]

-.ve-media wc:Richard_Theodore_Greener.jpg left width=50%
+Latimer also was concerned with those less famous than Scottron.
+He generously supported the White Rose Mission, founded by Victoria Earle Mathews to help young black women who had been lured to the city by spurious offers of employment.
+The Mission offered a safe haven, and training in marketable skills.[^32] In 1906, Latimer taught mechanical drawing at the Henry Street Settlement House.
+Although the Settlement House had always been open to blacks, in that year it established a branch primarily to serve the African American community.[^33]

 Latimer also maintained a close personal relationship with Richard Greener, the first African American to graduate from Harvard.
 Greener, a lawyer and political activist, wrote long letters filled with expressions of respect and affection as well as details of African American political affairs.
 In one informal letter, he reminisced about the exciting days in Boston before the Civil War, adding:

 >*How I should like to see you all! . . . truly you might love a good man. . . . and a noble man, as you are; not exactly ready to be translated, not too good for earthly food, but for all in all, one of the most humanly human fellows I know.*
 [^34]

-### Conclusion
+.ve-media wc:Victoria_Earle_Matthews.jpg left width=50%

+.ve-media wc:Richard_Theodore_Greener.jpg left width=50%

+### Latimer's Personal and Professional Legacy

 Latimer's humanity and philosophy, which governed his professional as well as personal life, were expressed in his letter supporting the aims of the National Conference of Colored Men in 1895: